 - An initial phone assessment with our Access and Referral Center/Intake will help us determine the level of care you need.

-- If inpatient screening criteria is met, the next step is an in-person assessment.
+- If inpatient screening criteria is met, the next step is an in-person mental health assessment.

 - The in-person assessment will result in either inpatient admission or a referral to a lower level of care.